dmbarbour/glas/docs/GlasProg.md

 * `(%an.accel Accelerator)` - non-semantic performance primitives.
 Indicates that a compiler or interpreter should substitute Op for a built-in Accelerator.
 By convention, an Accelerator has form `(%accel.OpName Args)` and is invalid outside of '%an.accel'.
 See *Accelerators* later.
 * `(%an.memo MemoHints)` - we don't immediately need full-featured memoization, but at least enough for incremental compilation, e.g. persistent memoization of pure computations.
 * `(%an.log Chan MsgSel)` - printf debugging!
+Rather sophisticated.
 See *Logging*.
-* `(%an.reject Chan MsgSel)` - negative assertions, structurally similar to logging.
-Halt if an error message is selected.
+* `(%an.reject Chan MsgSel)` - negative assertions structured as logging an error message.
+If there is no error message, the assertion passes, otherwise we diverge.
 * `(%an.profile Chan Options)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
-This may benefit from dynamic virtual channels to further partition the stats.
+  * TODO: this will benefit from dynamic virtual channels for fine-grained profiling
-* `(%an.chan.scope TL)` - a logical, channel-to-channel prefix rewrite in scope of Operation; same TL type as namespaces.
-Eventually, we might also support something like dynamic virtual channels via reference to a register, but I propose to start with simple strings.
+* `(%an.chan.scope TL)` - a simple prefix rewrite on Chan names for Operation.
-* `(%an.static Reg ...)` - usually annotates a no-op.
-Indicates that specified registers should be statically determined at a given step.
+* `(%an.static)` - indicates that the top stack element should be statically computed.

 Nice to haves:
 * stowage.
 Work with larger-than-memory values via content-addressed storage.